 Cattle and sheep ranching largely gave way to avocado, citrus and walnut groves and North Whittier Heights became well-known for its walnuts.
 The North Whittier Heights Citrus Association and opened a packing plant near Ninth and Clark avenues and the small community that grew up in the area became known as Hillgrove.

 For most of 20th Century, Hacienda Heights was primarily home to Anglo Angelenos.
 In the 1980s, Latinos, many from the Eastside and Midtown, began moving to the hilly suburb.
 By 1990, the Latino population was dominant and, up till the early 1990s, Hacienda Heights was regularly referred to as “The Chicano Beverly Hills.”
 [EDIT: The nickname “Mexican Beverly Hills” began to be applied to Hacienda Heights at least as early as the mid-1970s].

 In the 1990s and the decades since the area has seen another dramatic demographic shift with the arrival of many Taiwanese-Americans.
-Although there were Asian-Americans in the San Gabriel Valley for decades, real growth began in the 1970s, after realtor Frederic Hsieh began promoting Monterey Park as the “Chinese Beverly Hills” in Hong Kong and Taiwan.
+Although there were Asian-Americans in the San Gabriel Valley for decades, real growth began in the late 1970s, when realtor Frederic Hsieh began promoting Monterey Park as the “Chinese Beverly Hills” in Hong Kong and Taiwan.